Past projects total over $41,000 invested in the community.

 The window WCHS adopted is the right panel in the photo.

-The Society also gave $300 to Preservation NC for an advertisement is in its annual meeting program.
+The Society also gave $300 to Preservation North Carolina for an advertisement is in its annual meeting program.

 Donated $500 to Oakwood Cemetery to help repair damage caused by vandalism.

-Gave $500 towards restoration of the Tenant House at Historic Oak View County Park.
+Gave $500 towards restoration of the Tenant House at Historic Oak View County Park, located in Raleigh.

-Gave $250 to Preservation NC to help sponsor Ruth Little’s book on Cameron Park.
+Gave $250 to Preservation North Carolina to help sponsor M. Ruth Little’s book entitled Cameron Park, Raleigh, NC.

-Gave $500 to help with the move of the Tenant House to Historic Oak View County Park.
+Gave $500 to help with the move of the Tenant House to Historic Oak View County Park in Raleigh.

-Paid $450 for the restoration of the photo on Rachel Blythe Bauer’s tombstone at Oakwood Cemetery.
+Paid $450 for the restoration of the photo on Rachel Blythe Bauer’s monument at Oakwood Cemetery in Raleigh.

 Gave $2,500 to the B.W.
 Wells Foundation in Wake Forest to help pay for wiring in the circa 1895 main building of Rock Cliff Farm.

-Paid $2,400 to restore the box tombstone of Mary Burges in City Cemetery.
+Paid $2,400 to restore the box tombstone of Mary Burges in City Cemetery in Raleigh.
 Her box tombstone was the only box tombstone with legs that was still standing in that cemetery.

-Paid $3,800 to restore the tombstone of Jacob Johnson in City Cemetery.
+Paid $3,800 to restore the monument of Jacob Johnson in Raleigh’s City Cemetery.
 He was the father of U.S. President Andrew Johnson.

 Paid $250 for an advertisement in the program for the Raleigh Hall of Fame induction ceremony.